awsdocs/amazon-cloudwatch-user-guide/doc_source/ContainerInsights-Prometheus-Setup-redis-ecs.md

-# Tutorial for Scraping Redis Prometheus metrics on Amazon ECS Fargate<a name="ContainerInsights-Prometheus-Setup-redis-ecs"></a>
+# Tutorial for scraping Redis Prometheus metrics on Amazon ECS Fargate<a name="ContainerInsights-Prometheus-Setup-redis-ecs"></a>

 This tutorial provides a hands\-on introduction to scrape the Prometheus metrics of a sample Redis application in an Amazon ECS Fargate cluster\.
 The Redis Prometheus exporter target will be auto\-discovered by the CloudWatch agent with Prometheus metric support based on the container’s docker labels\.